sezna/nps/ROADMAP.md

 ## Want to do

 - Add the ability to specify multiple scripts that run in series (right now the solution is to just `&&`)
-- Add something like `p-s help` that will log out how to use the cli and available scripts to run in the project
-- Add the ability to specify multiple scripts that run in series

 ## Might do